industrydive/stripe-ctf-2-vm/docs/participating.md

 Use the following workflow to work with a given level.

-  1. `cd` to the level directory.
-E.g. `cd ~/levels/0`.
-  2. Run the server for this level with the command `ctf-run <level>`.
+  1. Run the server for this level with the command `ctf-run <level>`.
 So for level 0, enter `ctf-run 0`.
+Don't execute this command in the copy of the level directory at `~/levels/0`.
+You want to run the `/usr/local/bin/ctf-run` script, not the `~/levels/0/ctf-run.sh` script.
-  3. Consult the level `README.md` file, e.g. `~/levels/0/README.md`, to find
+  2. Consult the level `README.md` file, e.g. `~/levels/0/README.md`, to find
 the URL of the server.
 Load it and look over its web pages.
-  4. View the `README.md` hints, the web application, and the source code in the level directory or [the repository][2].
+  3. View the `README.md` hints, the web application, and the source code in the level directory or [the repository][2].
-  5. Solve the puzzle!
+  4. Solve the puzzle!
 Some of the levels suggest that you might want to run the code locally to better understand how to break it.
 This can be accomplished in the VM, with a little work.
-  6. Solving a level involves uncovering the password for the next level.
+  5. Solving a level involves uncovering the password for the next level.
-  7. Unlock the next level with the command `ctf-unlock <level> <password>`.
+  6. Unlock the next level with the command `ctf-unlock <level> <password>`.
 So for level 1, you would enter something along the lines of `ctf-unlock 1 password-found-in-level-0`.
-  8. Shut down the completed level using the command `ctf-halt <level>`.
+  7. Shut down the completed level using the command `ctf-halt <level>`.
 So for level 0, enter `ctf-halt 0`.

 Note that some levels require access to an earlier level in order to exploit a